limbo666/VBS-Greeting-Telegram-push-notification/README.md

-# VBS - Send a Welcome Message to Telegram
+# VBS - Greeting Telegram push notification
+## Send a Welcome Message to Telegram

 This VBS script is designed to send push notification messages from a Windows system to Telegram using the BOT API.
 The example provided here is configured to send a Telegram push notification every time the computer starts.
 It acts as a friendly "good morning" greeting and as a simple "alert" in case someone starts the computer during your absence.